- Assignment ID:

 Roles and Responsibilities

-- Support the review of existing monitoring and evaluation systems used by the organization, and guide the development of new tools and processes
+- Support the review of existing monitoring and evaluation systems used by the organization, and guide the development of new tools and processes to accurately reflect the work of the women's entrepreneurship groups

 - Develop and recommend appropriate monitoring and evaluation tools and templates that will enhance learning and sharing of best practice information